Trading Spaces Has Confirmed Its 10th Season, But One Cast Member Is Missing

-Ahead of the premiere, we spoke to the show’s returning host, Paige Davis, to get the scoop on all things Trading Spaces.
-Plus, check out the above video to learn the one renovation tool each designer can’t live without.
+Last year, we spoke to the show’s returning host, Paige Davis, to get the scoop on all things Trading Spaces.

 The best place to start would be at the beginning, so how did the reboot happen?